PKU-YuanGroup/Open-Sora-Plan/docs/Train_And_Eval_CausalVideoVAE.md

 To execute in the terminal: `bash scripts/causalvae/train.sh`

+> When using GAN loss for training, two backward propagations are required.
+However, when [custom optimizers](https://lightning.ai/docs/pytorch/stable/model/manual_optimization.html#use-multiple-optimizers-like-gans) are implemented in PyTorch Lightning, it can lead to the training step count being doubled, meaning each training loop effectively results in two steps.
+This issue can make it counterintuitive when setting the training step count and the starting step count for the GAN loss.

 ## Code Structure

 CausalVideoVAE is located in the directory `opensora/models/ae/videobase`.
 The directory structure is as follows: